shellscape/webpack-plugin-serve/README.md

 This module requires Node v10+.
 The client scripts in this module require [browsers which support `async/await`](https://caniuse.com/#feat=async-functions).
 Users may also choose to compile the client script via an appropriately configured [Babel](https://babeljs.io/) webpack loader for use in older browsers.

+## Feature Parity

+In many ways, `webpack-plugin-serve` stands out from the alternatives.
+Feature parity with existing solutions is a high priority.
+If a feature you've come to expect in an alternative isn't directly available, it's likely easy to implement via middleware.
+Feel free to open an issue for direction.

+For those interested in direct comparisons, please see the [Feature Grid](./.github/FEATURES.md) for a breakdown of feature comparisons between `webpack-plugin-serve` and the alternatives.

 ## Install

 Using npm: